Spacewalkers Conclude Today’s Spacewalk

-Category: Space Hits: 3Spacewalkers Victor Glover and Kate Rubins are pictured at the mast canister, installing bracket support struts to the base of the solar array on Feb, 28th 2021.
+Category: Space Hits: 5Spacewalkers Victor Glover and Kate Rubins are pictured at the mast canister, installing bracket support struts to the base of the solar array on Feb, 28th 2021.

 NASA astronauts Kate Rubins and Victor Glover concluded their spacewalk at 1:16 p.m.
 EST, after 7 hours and 4 minutes.
 In the third spacewalk of the year outside the International Space Station, the two NASA astronauts began work to install modification kits required for upcoming solar array upgrades.